yasenstar/Archi_Tutorial/Archi_Plugins/coArchi1/README.md

 7. When you're ready to publish/share your work, then choose "Publish".
 In case of conflicts (same concept changed and published by someone else) you'll see a windows helping you to fix them.

 ## 3. Manage Workspace

+### 3.1 Add Local Model to Workspace

+> [!NOTE] Within this tutorial, we'll refer to `ArchiSurance` case study as model content reference.

+Steps to enable collaboration work on an existing or newly created model are:

+1. Create a new Git repository on your Git server (either cloud or on-premise soluiton like GitHub, GitLab, Azure DevOpe, BitBucket, Gitee...)
+2. Open (or create) your model in Archi
+3. Select the "Collaboration > Add local model to workspace and publish" menu option
+4. In the dialog that will appear, enter the URL of the newly created Git repository and your credentials on the Git server of your choice.
+5. The model will be added to the Collaboration Workspace and published on the Git server

+> [!NOTE] The URL of the Git repository usually ends with `.git`!

+You can compare the standalone model (`.archimate`) with the model after published to the Git server.

+### 3.2 Import a Model (from Remote Workspace)

+Once a model has been switched to collaborative mode and published on the server, it can be imported by another user, with following steps:

+1. Select the "Collaboration > Import Remote Model to Workspace" menu option
+2. In the dialog box that will appear, enter the Git repository's URL and your credentials on the Git server
+3. The model will be added to the Collaboration Workspace

+### 3.3 Delete a Model

+When you no longer wish to work on a model, you can remove it from your workspace through the "Collaboration > Delete Model from Workspace" menu action.

+You will then be prompted to confirm.

+> [!NOTE] This action only deletes your local copy.
+The remote model stored on the Git server will not be impacted.

 ## 4. Manage Changes